1987 Dinefwr Borough Council election

 An election to Dinefwr Borough Council was held in May 1987.
 It was preceded by the 1983 election and followed by the 1991 election.
-On the same day there were elections to the other local authorities and community councils in Wales.
+On the same day there were elections to the other district local authorities and community councils in Wales.

 Boundary changes

 There were a number of boundary changes and some wards were renamed although remaining essentially unchanged.